 In order to be efficient, you should begin by making basic adjustments.
 In the basic adjustments panel, you can work in either color or black and white mode.
 Once chosen, you can then change your color profile from a menu of preset options from Adobe including – Adobe Color, Landscape, Portrait, Standard and Vivid or Monochrome.

 The next step and potentially one of the most important aspects of editing is adjusting and configuring your white balance.
-Although you may have already determined and set this within your camera during the time of shooting, Lightroom allows you to change and alter these values for RAW images.
+Although you may have already determined and set this within your camera during the time of the shooting, Lightroom allows you to change and alter these values for RAW images.

 White Balance presets can be changed and include the options of; As Shot, Auto, Daylight, Cloudy, Shade, Tungsten, Fluorescent, Flash and Custom.

 You can also adjust white balance with the color picker to set a tonal range and alter the values of temperature and tint.
 The temperature will make your image cooler or warmer and tint will bring your image closer to either green or magenta pigmentation.

 For our image, you will see the white balance edits made to the image on the right.
 In order to capture the daylight and tones of the sun, I changed my white balance to daylight and adjusted the temperature toward yellow to bring out warmer tones.

 After you have set your ideal white balance, you can then make changes to your tone column which includes Exposure, Contrast, Highlights, Shadows, White and Blacks.
 In these specific instances, you will make changes based on your lighting conditions and the personal preference you have for your images.
 Each photographer’s style is different, so it is best to experiment with these values to achieve the desired look of your image.